saltpool/yiimp_install_script/README.md

 Finish !

 - Go http://xxx.xxx.xxx.xxx or https://xxx.xxx.xxx.xxx (if you have chosen LetsEncrypt SSL).
 Enjoy !
-- Go http://xxx.xxx.xxx.xxx/site/myadmin or https://xxx.xxx.xxx.xxx/site/myadmin to access Panel Admin
+- Go http://xxx.xxx.xxx.xxx/site/AdminPortal or https://xxx.xxx.xxx.xxx/site/AdminPortal to access Panel Admin

 ###### :bangbang: **YOU MUST UPDATE THE FOLLOWING FILES :**

-- **/var/web/serverconfig.php :** update this file to include your public ip (line = YAAMP_ADMIN_IP) to access the admin panel (Put your PERSONNAL IP, NOT IP of your VPS). update with public keys from exchanges. update with other information specific to your server..
+- **/var/web/serverconfig.php :** update this file to include your public ip (line = YAAMP_ADMIN_IP) to access the admin panel (Put your PERSONAL IP, NOT the IP of your VPS/server).
+Update with public keys from exchanges.
+Update with other information specific to your server..
 - **/etc/yiimp/keys.php :** update with secrect keys from the exchanges (not mandatory)
 - **If you want change 'AdminPanel' to access Panel Admin :** Edit this file "/var/web/yaamp/modules/site/SiteController.php" and Line 11 => change 'AdminPanel'

 ###### :bangbang: **IMPORTANT** :

-- The configuration of yiimp and coin require a minimum of knowledge in linux & many beers...
+- The configuration of yiimp and coin require a lot of knowledge of linux & many beers and hair pulling...
 - Your mysql information (login/Password) is saved in **~/.my.cnf**

 ---

 ###### This script has an interactive beginning and will ask for the following information :

 - Server Name (no http:// or www !!!!!
-Example : crypto.com OR pool.crypto.com OR 80.41.52.63)
+Example : example.com OR pool.example.com OR 80.41.52.63)
-- Are you using a subdomain (mypoolx11.crypto.com)
+- Are you using a subdomain (pool.example.com)
 - Enter support email
 - Set stratum to AutoExchange
-- Your Public IP for admin access (Put your PERSONNAL IP, NOT IP of your VPS)
+- Your Public IP for admin access (Put your PERSONAL IP, NOT IP of your VPS)
 - Install Fail2ban
 - Install UFW and configure ports
 - Install LetsEncrypt SSL